 Learn more about getting a mortgage after bankruptcy.

 Remortgaging with arrears may be difficult.
 Lenders see arrears as a serious form of late or missed payments, especially if it has been over a month.
 The good news is, some bad credit remortgage lenders can be more understanding if the arrears occurred a while ago or if you have a reasonable excuse for missing payments.
 Even if you’re currently in arrears, some lenders may be willing to make a remortgage offer if certain requirements are met.

 Lenders will look at your reasons for past arrears, and will check your loan-to-value (LTV) to weigh up the size of the loan against the value of the property.
 They’ll also check your loan-to-income ratio (LTI).
 The more you can do to reassure a mortgage company, the better chance you’ll have of being accepted.
 Keep an eye on your credit score and any other credit issues that might hurt your application.

-If you’re looking to remortgage with arrears, you’ll need a specialist to help you find the best deal.
-We put you in touch with those specialists.
-Get in touch, and we’ll match you to an expert specialist mortgage broker.
+If you’re looking to remortgage with arrears, you’ll need a specialist to find the right deal for you.
+Get in touch, and one of our friendly Mortgage Experts will find out your options.

 Yes, you can remortgage even if one of you on the joint application has adverse credit.
 Most lenders will add your credit scores together, and you’ll need to meet their minimum score to be considered.

 Some mortgage companies prefer to look at your scores individually.
 But every lender has different lending criteria they use to decide whether they’re willing to offer you a mortgage.

 Many lenders will base the application score on whoever has the lowest score, so if you have a perfect record but your partner has a difficult history, some lenders will be more concerned with your partner’s lower rating than your good one.